delprzemo/typescript-cheatsheet/README.md

 ```

 ## Type guards
-Type guard can be used to tell TypeScript what type is any value in specific block of code.
+Type guard can be used to tell TypeScript what type is any value in a specific block of code.

 Sample Type Guard implementation: